 On the other hand, infections like trichomoniasis, Chlamydia and gonorrhoea are considered sexually transmitted infections.

-We provide Rapid Chlamydia & Gonorrhoea PCR STD Testing (Next Day Results) in all our clinics.
+Our Healthcare Partner’s Clinics provide Rapid Chlamydia & Gonorrhoea PCR STD Testing (Next Day Results) in all their clinics.

 Why is it important to get it treated or checked?

 Besides causing other symptoms such as vaginal itch, pain, bleeding after sex or bleeding between your periods, it is crucial to have any abnormal vaginal discharge checked and treated.
 This is important because an untreated infection may lead to pelvic inflammatory disease, which can further progress on to other issues such as long-term pelvic pain and infertility.

-If you have any concerns about abnormal vaginal discharge, are worried it isn’t normal or has noticed a change in your normal discharge patterns then see your doctor or visit our clinics for further advice and assessment.
+If you have any concerns about abnormal vaginal discharge, are worried it isn’t normal or has noticed a change in your normal discharge patterns then see your doctor for further advice and assessment.
 The doctor will decide whether tests such as blood tests or swab tests are necessary.
 If an infection is detected, don’t panic.
 The majority are easily treatable!

 Need a Female Doctor?